Liu-Hy/GenoTex/README.md

 After developing your automated method for gene expression data analysis, you can evaluate it against our benchmark:

-1. Make sure your method produces output following the same format as our benchmark.
+1. Ensure your method produces output following the same format as our benchmark.
+Your output should be organized in the same structure as our `./output` directory, with:

+   - Preprocessed datasets and JSON files in the same folder structure and file format as described in [Preprocessing Results Structure](#preprocessing-results-structure)
+   - Regression results with gene lists ranked by importance, in the same JSON format as described in [Regression Results Structure](#regression-results-structure)

 2. Run the evaluation script:
    ```bash
    python eval.py -p {prediction_directory} -r {output}